panther-labs/panther_analysis_tool/README.md

 }
 ```

-The `test`, `zip`, and `upload` commands all supporting filtering.
+The `test`, `zip`, and `upload` commands all support filtering.
 Filtering works by passing the `--filter` argument with a list of filters specified in the format `KEY=VALUE1,VALUE2`.
 The keys can be any valid field in a policy or rule.
 When using a filter, only anaylsis that matches each filter specified will be considered.
 For example, the following command will test only items with the AnalysisType of policy AND the severity of High:

 ```
-panther\_analysis\_tool test --path tests/fixtures/valid\_policies --filter AnalysisType=policy Severity=High
+panther_analysis_tool test --path tests/fixtures/valid_policies --filter AnalysisType=policy Severity=High
-[INFO]: Testing analysis packs in tests/fixtures/valid\_policies
+[INFO]: Testing analysis packs in tests/fixtures/valid_policies

 AWS.IAM.BetaTest
 	[PASS] Root MFA not enabled fails compliance